Furnace Repair Checklist

-- With one hand, firmly flip the breaker to the “on” location.
-If the breaker immediately trips and pops back to “off,” don’t try to reset it and call an expert from B & B Heating & Cooling at 314-325-7552 right away.
+- With one hand, firmly flip the breaker to the “on” position.
+If the breaker immediately trips and pops back to “off,” don't try to reset it and call an expert from B & B Heating & Cooling at 314-325-7552 right away.

 Regardless of your furnace’s age or brand, it has at least one ordinary wall switch placed on or close to it.

 - Make sure the control is facing up in the “on” spot.
 If it was shut off, expect your furnace to take up to five minutes to ignite.
 (If you don’t know where to locate your furnace, look in your basement, garage or utility closet.
 It may also be in a crawl space or attic.)